 The Fund is subject to interest rate risk on its liability driven investments (LDI) comprising bonds, repurchase agreements and interest rate swaps held either as segregated investments or through pooled vehicles and cash.
 The purpose of the Fund's LDI investments is to match the interest rate and inflation sensitivities of the Fund's liabilities.
 Therefore when considering the Fund's liabilities these investments are risk reducing.
-Similarly, the buy-in is subject to interest rate risk but again, this investment is risk reducing.
-The Fund is also subject to US interest rate risk on its protection strategies, comprising US Treasury futures and US CPI swaps.
-The purpose of this strategy is that it is expected to provide a positive return when mainstream markets (equity and credit) perform badly and is therefore risk reducing at an overall Fund level.
+Similarly, the buy-ins are subject to interest rate risk but again, this investment is risk reducing.